ngducanh126/apollo-coding-challenge/README.md

 ### GraphQL server Setup

+**A quick note  : the server is initally empty.
+After you start the server, you should run: " python apollo-coding-challenge/vehicle-api-server/fire_into_database.py " to feed data into the database and play around with the API.**

 Activate the virtual environment you created during the REST API setup.
 Make sure you are at **apollo-coding-challenge** directory (the home directory).